xcart/xcart-docs/_pages/kb_en/modules/product_questions.md

  ![settings-page.png]({{site.baseurl}}/attachments/ref_2FZ36bkz/settings-page.png)

 That's it!
 The module is configured.
-Don't forget to **save** your changes.
+Don't forget to **submit** your changes.

+## Customer Experience

 Product questions become available to customers as soon as the module is installed.
 If configured, the non signed in visitors can also ask questions about your products.